 Highlights from Year 1 of this opportunity include:

 We recognize that capacity building can require a long-term investment.
 Therefore, grantees will have the potential to continue receiving support beyond the first year of funding/technical assistance.
-For Year 2, participants will be selected from the first year cohort in fall of 2016.
-Specific support and funding will be designed based on the needs identified by the learning cohort, within the following framework:
+For Year 2, specific support and funding will be designed based on the needs identified by the learning cohort, within the following framework:

 Assessing Organizational Readiness: